anodamobi/RxFirestoreExecutor/README.md

 ## License

-FirebaseQueryExecutor is available under the MIT license.
+RxFirestoreExecutor is available under the MIT license.
 See the LICENSE file for more info.